Pulsed quantum annealing: Increasing the success probability for multiqubit systems using pulsed quantum annealing

-The averaged relative SP $R_{SP,av}$, green dots connected by green lines, for the averaged values of SP per sampling is presented for increasing $n$ in Figs.~\ref{fig:08}(a) and (b), for $t_{f}=5\hbar/\Delta$ and $t_{f}=3\hbar/\Delta$, respectively.
-We observe that the averaged relative SP $R_{SP,av}$ drops slightly as $n$ increases, for both annealing times.
-For the case of $t_{f}=3\hbar/\Delta$ the drop is slower than the case of $t_{f}=5\hbar/\Delta$.
-This effect is due to the fact that for $t_{f}=5\hbar/\Delta$ the conventional QA can reach higher values than the case of $t_{f}=3\hbar/\Delta$, larger annealing times reduce Landau-Zener transitions, thus for $t_{f}=3\hbar/\Delta$ there is a larger space of improvement when the pulsed QA is applied.
-The enhancement of the SP is expected to saturate with increasing $n$, for constant success probability.
-Concretely, increasing $n$ we increase the difficulty of finding the ground state of an optimization problem for the standard QA, the pulse application can increase the maximum attained value of the SP, after optimizing the pulse parameters.

-The data presented in this paper are for up to $n=10$ qubit systems, due to the fact that we use a sampling to find the appropriate pulse parameters that provide an enhancement of the SP.
+The data presented in this paper are for up to $n=10$ qubit systems, since we use a sampling to find the appropriate pulse parameters that provide an enhancement of the SP.
 We expect the scaling to sustain for increasing $n$, due to the fact that we consider a closed system at zero temperature.
-This approximation is justified due to the short annealing times considered, future QA machines can be used to experimentally test the pulsed QA protocol.
-The diabatic pulse is introduced in the diagonal part of the Hamiltonian, which determines the energy difference between the ground and the excited states of a superconducting flux qubit, used for a D-Wave like machine.
-Hence, decreasing the annealing time and a better control of the energy difference parameter, $\varepsilon$, for each qubit can be used to apply our pulsed QA protocol, in the near future.
+This approximation is justified for the short annealing times considered.
+In order to check the effectiveness of the PQA protocol for practical cases, e.g., D-Wave's quantum annealing machine, more detailed numerical study for large spin systems ($n>10$) is needed.
+Such a systematic numerical study is an interesting future problem.

+Finally it should be mentioned that the diabatic pulse introduced in the diagonal part of the Hamiltonian can be implemented in D-Wave superconducting quantum annealing machines based on a superconducting flux qubit.